Getting your first credit card

 • Debit card: If you don't need to borrow to buy something, you might be better off without a credit card altogether.
 This is particularly relevant if you know you're not organised and therefore are likely to miss minimum repayment deadlines, or as a way of limiting any overspending.

-You'll get a debit card when you take out a new current account – and to see our pick of the top options available, see our Best bank accounts guide.
+You'll get a debit card when you take out a new current account – and to see our pick of the top options available, see our Best current accounts guide.

 • Overdraft: If you're getting a credit card for a one-off purchase of something a little over your budget, but you know you'll be able to pay off the remainder quickly, consider using an overdraft.
 While going into the red with some banks can land you with extortionate interest of over 40%, it's possible to get an arranged overdraft at 0% to cover these short-term, one-time buys.